Günter Schabowski: Early career

-Schabowski was born in Anklam, Pomerania (then in the Free State of Prussia, now part of the federal state of Mecklenburg-Vorpommern).
+Schabowski was born on 4 January 1929 in Anklam, Pomerania (then in the Free State of Prussia, now part of the federal state of Mecklenburg-Vorpommern).
 After completing his Abitur, Schabowski joined the Free German Trade Union Federation Zentralorgan newspaper, Tribüne as an editor in 1947.
 He studied journalism at the Karl Marx University in Leipzig's "Red Monastery", the only institution in the GDR offering training to become a journalist, after which he became deputy editor-in-chief of Tribüne.
 In 1952, he became a member of the SED, having been a candidate member and member of the Free German Youth since 1950.

 SED career

 From 1967 to 1968, he attended the party academy of the Communist Party of the Soviet Union.
 Afterwards, he began a career in the newspaper Neues Deutschland ("New Germany"), which as the official organ of the SED was considered to be the leading newspaper in the GDR.
 He first was a deputy editor-in-chief before becoming First Deputy in 1974.
 In 1978, he rose to the position of editor-in-chief when Joachim Herrmann became a full member of the Politburo and Central Committee Secretary for Agitation, replacing the deceased Werner Lamberz.

 In 1981, he became a member of the Volkskammer, the SED Central Committee and candidate member of its Politburo.

 In November 1985, he rose to become the First Secretary of the East Berlin chapter of the SED and a full member of the SED Politburo, replacing Konrad Naumann, who had been deposed.

 Before the Peaceful Revolution, Schabowski was not known as a reformer.
 In 2009, writer Christa Wolf called Schabowski "one of the worst" East German politicians before the Wende, saying: "I remember a few appearances of him in front of the writer's guild.
 You were scared of him."